 Organ transplantation is one of the great medical success stories of the 20th century and is the only life-saving treatment for end-stage organ failure.
 The year 2020 was extremely challenging for healthcare systems in general.
 The COVID-19 pandemic had a heavy impact on patients’ access to care and treatment in Europe and worldwide.
 This also affected procedures like organ and tissue donation and transplantation in Europe.
 Compared to 2019, the number of transplantations performed in Europe has shown a 20% drop.
 Deceased (–22%) and living donation (–23%) followed the same negative trend.
 The rate of transplantation was far from meeting the needs of patients and their families: in this difficult context, an average of 21 patients died every day waiting for a transplant, representing a dramatic increase compared to 2019.

-In fact, these figures probably do not represent the true scale of patient needs.
-The epidemics of diabetes and arterial hypertension and the general ageing trend of the population have resulted in increased needs, so many more people could benefit from organ transplantation than the number presently receiving this kind of therapy.
+These figures, however, probably do not represent the true scale of patient needs.
+The high prevalence of diabetes and arterial hypertension and the general ageing of the population have resulted in increased needs, which means that many more people could benefit from organ transplantation than those currently receiving this kind of therapy.

-The human right to health and dignity includes the recognition of all human needs for transplantation.
-Every country should progress towards the global goal of meeting patients’ needs based on their individual resource availability and levels of economic and health system development, and through regulated and ethical regional or international co-operation when needed.
-Therefore, all countries need a legal and professional framework to govern organ donation and transplantation activities, as well as quality management and transparent regulatory oversight systems that ensure donor and recipient safety and the enforcement of standards and prohibitions on unethical practices.
+The human right to health and dignity includes the recognition of all human health needs, including for transplantation.
+Each country should therefore strive to meet patients’ needs using its own available resources, according to the level of development of its economy and health system, benefitting, where appropriate, from regulated and ethical regional or international co-operation programmes.
+All countries therefore require a legal and professional framework governing organ donation and transplantation activities, as well as quality management and transparent regulatory oversight systems that ensure donor and recipient safety and the enforcement of standards and the prohibition of unethical practices.

-- maintenance and realisation of human rights and fundamental freedoms.
+- maintaining and fulfilling human rights and fundamental freedoms;

-- protection of donors and recipients of organs, tissues and cells.
+- protecting donors and recipients of organs, tissues and cells.